-Taking your dog for a walk is supposed to be one of those pleasant experiences; relaxing, enjoyable and memorable.
-However for many people it’s memorable for all the wrong reasons!
-Dragged down the street, pulled off your feet, arm yanked out of its socket, damaged wrists and a lot of stress.
+Taking your dog for long walks is supposed to be one of those pleasant experiences; relaxing, enjoyable, and memorable.
+However, for many people, they're memorable for all the wrong reasons!
+Dragged down the street, pulled off your feet, arm yanked out of its socket, damaged wrists, and a lot of stress.

-So how do you go from this crazy situation where your dog is out of control from the very start to having a nice calm walk?
-When it comes to leash training your dog when its too excited to walk, you have to start right at the beginning.
+So how do you go from this crazy situation where your dog is out of control from the very start to having a nice, calm walk?
+When it comes to leash training your dog when they're too strong or too excited for the walk, you have to start right at the beginning.

-In this podcast I explain a technique that I suggest only dog owners with the most energetic dogs need to apply.
-For most of us this method is not necessary.
-Becoming the pack leader and waiting for your dog to calm down at every stage of preparing for the walk will be enough to regain control as you leave the house.
+In this podcast, I explain a technique that I suggest only dog owners with the most energetic pet dogs need to apply.
+For most of us, this method is not necessary.
+Becoming the pack leader and waiting for your dog to calm down at every stage of the walk will be enough to regain control as you leave the house.

-Before we get into it, here's a free download for you: The 7 most common mistakes that people make when walking their dogs.
+Before we get into it, I have a free download for you.
+Learn The 7 Most Common Mistakes People Make When Walking Their Dogs.
 Just click the button:

 Download: The 7 Common Walk Mistakes

 In maybe 1-in-20 difficult dogs who pull on the lead, I will apply this method of draining some of the dog’s energy before attempting to get them under control.
-Many of these dogs have not been for a walk for a long time as it’s become too stressful and dangerous for the owners, the dog and the public.
+Most dogs who are too strong or too hyperactive during walks have most likely not been for a walk for a long time, as it’s become too stressful and dangerous for the owners, the dog, other animals, and the public.

-Let me first summarize the standard approach to calming your dog down before the walk.
-Usually when we’re training our dogs to stay calm and walk nicely on the leash, we only continue with the walk if your dog is calm.
+As a dog trainer, let me first summarize the standard approach to calming your dog down before the walk.
+Usually, when we’re training our dogs to stay calm and walk nicely on the leash, we only continue with the walk if your dog is calm.
 So we would only progress through the door if your dog has calmed down to a reasonable level.
 Then we would only progress down the garden path if your dog is still calm.
 Simple enough?

 Training your dog to walk on the leash – The Online Dog Trainer